msg43/Knowledge_Chipper/README.md

 5. **Upload**: Optional cloud storage backup (future feature)
 6. **Monitor**: Watch folders for automatic processing of new files
 7. **Settings**: Configure API keys, models, and preferences

+### The Summarize Tab in Detail

+The Summarize tab offers two powerful ways to extract knowledge from your content:

+**1. Summarize from Files**
+- Add files directly (PDFs, Word docs, Markdown, transcripts)
+- Process multiple files in one batch
+- Great for documents, reports, and third-party transcripts

+**2. Summarize from Database** *(New!)*
+- Browse all your previously transcribed content
+- Select transcripts directly from your knowledge database
+- No need to generate intermediate files
+- Shows duration, existing summary status, and token counts

+**Content Type Selection**
+The app now intelligently adapts its analysis based on your content type:

+- **Transcript (Own)**: For content you transcribed with this app
+  - Uses rich metadata like speaker labels and timestamps
+  - Tracks who said what throughout the conversation
+  - Preserves conversational context and speaker dynamics

+- **Transcript (Third-party)**: For external transcripts
+  - Handles missing or incomplete metadata gracefully
+  - Works with various transcript formats
+  - Adapts to quality issues in the source material

+- **Document (PDF/eBook)**: For long-form written content
+  - Respects document structure (chapters, sections)
+  - Handles academic citations and references
+  - Optimized for books, reports, and articles

+- **Document (White Paper)**: For technical documents
+  - Focuses on technical terminology and frameworks
+  - Extracts methodologies and formal models
+  - Ideal for research papers and technical specs

+**Smart Chunking**
+The app automatically breaks large content into optimal chunks:
+- Respects natural boundaries (sentences, speaker changes)
+- Includes smart overlap to maintain context
+- Adapts chunk size based on content density
+- Ensures no important claims are split across boundaries

 ### Supported File Types